jj49411/Makers_notes/Week3.md

 > We set up the test infrastructure, using Capybara(the extension of Rspec) to test our first feature for the route'/names'.
 Noticing the minor difference in symbols can make a big difference.
 Nice teamwork of building the server/test model!<br>During the process modelling workshop, we use "Ping-pun diagram" to sum up the web routes.
 It was great fun and I had a better understanding on the relationship between client/server.

 ### Day 3
-- GOAL:
+- GOAL: Improve my knowledge of Servers through the practical
 - REFLECTION: Learned some tips for improving my empathetic skills in "Empathy workshop".
+Practised how to use the network IP address to connect with other server, and as a server, created a new class and make a notes app to control over the network.
+> During the pairing, we went throgh some Sinatra/Capybara settings to have a better understanding, looking into get/post requests.

 ### Day 4
-- GOAL:
+- GOAL:  MVC pattern
 - REFLECTION: